books

 Dr. Mellish is an expert witness specializing in the valuation of loss due to business damages, wrongful termination, personal injury and death.
 He has been qualified as an expert witness in the majority of the Circuit Courts in Florida and many Federal Courts in various states including FL, GA, AL, NY, TX, CA, US Virgin Islands, and others.

-This office has a reputation for providing expert witness consultation at the highest standards.
-We assist attorneys in identifying areas of damages as well as calculating the present value of future losses including lost wages, benefits, the value of household services, the amount necessary to provide medical care in the future, hedonic damages (value of the loss of enjoyment of lifestyle issues) as well as punitive damages in cases that warrant it.
-In worker's compensation cases, our reports are often made a part of the fee petition package.
-We have designed a computer-assisted format for presenting the results of our analysis in the worker's compensation cases.
-We have also developed a computer-assisted format for calculating the present value of future medical care items required in a life care plan for catastrophic injury cases.
-These computer assisted formats allows us to keep billing to a minimum by reducing the amount of professional time needed.
+This Office is known for providing expert witness consulting at the highest professional standards.
+We assist attorneys by identifying areas of damages and calculating the present value of future losses, including lost wages and benefits, the value of household services, the amounts needed to fund future medical care, hedonic damages (loss of enjoyment of life), and—when warranted—punitive damages.
+In worker's compensation matters, our our reports are often included in fee petition packages, and we use a computer-assisted format to present results efficiently.
+We have also developed a computer-assisted format for calculating the present value of future medical care items in life care plans for catastrophic injury cases.
+These computer-assisted formats help keep billing to a minimum by reducing the amount of professional required.
 Please refer to our Services page for a detailed list of services provided.

 What does it take to evaluate economic damages?

-Quite often attorneys call us to quickly estimate the level of economic damages in an injury or death case.
-When the attorney can give us a short description of the nature of the injury, we can typically identify the probable damage elements:
+Attorneys often contact us for a quick, preliminary estimate of economic damages in injury or wrongful death matters.
+With a brief description of the injury and circumstances, we can typically identify the likely damage components including:

 How does this effect future economic losses?